ryanlayer/gqt/README.md

 #### Query the GQT index
 When the database is based only on the BCF file (`chr11.11q14.3.bcf.db`), queries can be based on the sample names.
-For example, you can find the variants where at least one of the three listed individuals is heterozygous.
+For example, you can find the variants where at least two of the three listed individuals is heterozygous.
 ```
 gqt/bin/gqt query \
     -i chr11.11q14.3.bcf.gqt \